To be considered for this programme, applicants must meet the following requirements:

 - A Band Score of at least 6.5 overall (with score for the writing component at 6.0 or above) in the International English Language Testing System (IELTS).

-All applications must be made online via PolyU's Academic Secretariat eAdmission system.
+All applications must be made online via PolyU's Academic Registry eAdmission system.

 Applicants should submit also the following documents together with their completed applications: